bertigert/Deezer-Artist-Dumper/README.md

 - artist/contributer name/album name blacklist
 - add a whitelist with the same features as the blacklist. if the whitelist is active, only songs on the whitelist should be added IF they are not blacklisted.
 - combine blacklists and whitelist into same text area and use some form of fomat to specify which rule is for what type of list and what type of filter
-- setting to add the songs one by one which results in them being able to be sorted by release date or rank properly (would be way slower when enabled as there would be a synchronous (since we want to keep order) request for every song)
+- setting to add the songs one by one which results in them being able to be sorted by release date or rank properly (would be way slower when enabled as there would be a synchronous (since we want to keep order) request for every song.
+You could probably reduce the amount of requests by grouping songs with in-order song ids together and only if there is a song with a out-of-order song id send another request)
 - filter songs by length
 - create dump from playlist
   - automatically determine dominant artist/let user choose